tokjun/VideoStreamingOpenIGTLink/README.md

 -----------------

 ## Prerequisite
-MASM needs to be installed on Linux/Mac OS X environments.
+NASM needs to be installed on Linux/Mac OS X environments.

 ## Linux / Mac OS X
 First, obtain the source code from the repository using Git.
 To simply download the code, run the following command from a terminal: